Concettas/concettas/content/_index.md

     tue: CLOSED
     wed: CLOSED
   phone: 301-829-7571
+  text: >-

+    ***CLOSED DUE TO FIRE...
+WE WILL BE BACK!***

-  text: Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
-Airy
-    since **2008**, we are located in historic downtown in the old firehouse.
+    Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
+Airy since **2008**, we are located in historic downtown in the old firehouse.
 We feature a complete all day breakfast menu.  , Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
 We always welcome customer creativity as we want your experience to be the best.
-We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!**
-    Please check us out today!
+We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!** Please check us out today!
 specials:
   heading: Daily and Seasonal Specials
   text: |-